CMakePP/CMaize/docs/src/background/terminology.rst

       responsible for determining if a particular package instance can be used to satisfy a dependency.
 Package management is built in to CMake via the ``find_package`` command and the ``FetchContent`` module.

+   package specification
+      A package's specification includes the version of the package and its :term:`package configuration`.
+For a given package, the package's specification/configuration is a superset/subset of that package's configuration/specification.

    project
       Conceptually a "project" is the input (usually source code) to a